 - Using data from the simulation, give estimates for the mean file transfer times and throughputs of each class based on applying Eq.
-(11). - Include also confidence intervals in your results.

-- Plot your results in a graph as a function of p. - Assume that RTTs for each class consists of only the propagation delays when applying the DPS model to TCP.
+(11). - Include also confidence intervals in your results. - Plot your results in a graph as a function of p. - 1.
+Loss rate Vs Mean file transfer times - 2.
+Loss rate Vs Throughput - Assume that RTTs for each class consists of only the propagation delays when applying the DPS model to TCP.
 Compare the simulated mean delays and throughputs to the theoretical mean delays and throughputs given by Eq.
 (9).
-What can you conclude? - Compare also the ratios of the performance, i.e., compute W_k/W_l , k = 1,...,4, for simulations and for the theoretical model.
-What can you conclude as p is varied?
+What can you observe?
+Can you give reasons why the DPS model and measured TCP performance differ somewhat? - Compare also the ratios of the performance, i.e., compute W_k/W_l , k = 1,...,4, for simulations and for the theoretical model.
+What can you observe as p is varied?
+When is the DPS model result most accurate when compared with simulations? - Repeat the above simulations also for loads 0.7 and 0.9.
+Do the results change?

 Extra questions: Can you explain the behaviour in the mean delay ratios between the simulations and model?
 Hint: think about the impact of queuing.
 If you want to measure the mean queuing delay, consider the code given already in redtcpmain.tcl and redtcpsub.tcl (examples from 2nd ns2 lecture) and think how you could configure RED such that RED mechanism is turned "off".
-Repeat the above simulations also for loads 0.7 and 0.9.
-Do the results change?